ibm-cloud-docs/cis/waf-concept.md

 # Web Application Firewall concepts
 {: #waf-q-and-a}

-The Web Application Firewall (WAF) protects against ISO Layer-7 attacks, which can be some of the most tricky.
+The Web Application Firewall (WAF) protects against OSI Layer-7 attacks, which can be some of the most tricky.
 This document gives some details.
 {: shortdesc}

 ## What is a Web Application Firewall?